 One of the best ways to get everything on your list done quickly and efficiently is to delegate responsibilities to friends and family.
 Give each person a job or set of jobs, sit down with them to discuss what you want and when you need it, then let them take care of that for the celebration.
 Chances are they’ll be happy to help, and you can focus more time on yourself.

-Getting married is more than just a ceremony and eating cake, there is plenty of paperwork you’ll need to file as well.
+Getting married is more than just a ceremony and eating cake, there is plenty of paperwork you’ll need to file as well!
 Most brides change their name, so there’s going to be paperwork to fill out and file.
 After your name’s changed, you’ll need several new documents such as driver’s license, passport, Social Security card, and credit cards.
 Though you can’t actually file these documents until your marriage certificate is validated by the state, having everything ready to go can make the job much simpler.

 Prepare for Your Guests

 Most couples have guests that will be coming from out of town and staying in hotel rooms.
 It’s a good idea to reserve a block of rooms for those guests, as well as prepare their rooms with a little gift basket as a “thank you” for making the trip.
 If the hotel isn’t nearby the ceremony and reception venues, organizing transportation may also be necessary.
+It can take some time, so avoiding adding this to your last minute wedding checklist.
+It’s much less stressful to get it done ahead of time.

 Clothing and Accessories